-2017 Final Version Ray Hayward Security Manager 25.11.2020 Refresh emergency instructions and procedures Mike Underwood Security Manager 5.11.2020 Refresh emergency instructions and
+Version Date issued Description Author / Position 1 2017 Final Version Ray Hayward Security Manager 2 25.11.2020 Refresh emergency instructions and procedures Mike Underwood Security Manager

 Introduction

 This procedural guide outlines how University of Waikato staff, students and other campus users should respond in the event of an emergency or critical incident.
 The immediate actions to be taken in the case of common emergencies are included in this guide and need to be understood by all campus users.